menu

 Also of interest is that Sutton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Sutton telecommute to their jobs.
-Overall, about 11.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Sutton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sutton residents report their race to be White, followed by Asian.
-Important ancestries of people in Sutton include Irish, Italian, English, French, and French Canadian.
+Important ancestries of people in Sutton include Irish, Italian, English, French, and Polish.

 The most common language spoken in Sutton is English.
 Other important languages spoken here include Spanish and French Creole.